 The Young Women We Serve

 We target San Diego-area teenage girls and young women, ages 13-22, whose need is greatest – the homeless and those in foster care – by working closely with the social service agencies that serve them.
 Additional disadvantaged teens are identified and invited to our clothing distribution events by the community organizations that serve them and their families.
-My Girlfriend’s Closet currently serves approximately 800 young women in need each year.
+My Girlfriend’s Closet currently serves over 600 young women in need each year.

 Founders and Board